Tickets available from the pub Sat 14th May trail

 The Rhos Fynach, now a beautifully restored pub and restaurant, was originally a 12th-century monastery with secret tunnels linking it to the nearby tiny, 6th century, Chapel of St Trillo.
 This was the home to the monks who fished the weir off Rhos Point to provide the catch for the larger monastery in Conwy at the time.
-The oldest building in the area, built in 1181 AD, Rhos Fynach (literally meaning ‘Monk’s Marsh’) offers haven, nourishment AND history for the weary traveller or the holidaying family!
+The oldest building in the area, built-in 1181 AD, Rhos Fynach (literally meaning ‘Monk’s Marsh’) offers haven, nourishment AND history for the weary traveller or the holidaying family!

 Serving traditional ales and a constant roaring fire is still one of the many fine features available making this a favourite place to rest awhile.

-The Station • Colwyn Bay
+Sheldon’s Bar • Colwyn Bay

 Conwy Brewery is an award-winning microbrewery, brewing a range of Real Ales since 2003.
 Conwy Brewery has recently opened a new micropub – MASH at their brewery serving 4 Real Ales and other drinks too!

 Enjoy a pint with a view at the Mulberry!
-New to the Trail this May, The Mulberry is situated on the Conwy Marina looking out across the Irish Sea with a backdrop of the Great Orme and Deganwy Quay.
+The Mulberry is situated on the Conwy Marina looking out across the Irish Sea with a backdrop of the Great Orme and Deganwy Quay.

 SEE THE MAP BELOW FOR MORE INFO ON THE